The Xometry app works best with JavaScript enabled!

 Remove any title block information, notes, and dimensions.

-The file should not contain extraneous curves preventing the detection of boundaries.
+The file should not contain extra curves or lines preventing the detection of boundaries.

 Xometry sheet cutting services